 Concern about changes in the price level has always dominated economic discussion.
 With inflation in the United States generally averaging only between 2% and 3% each year since 1990, it may seem surprising how much attention the behavior of the price level still commands.
 Yet inflation was a concern in 2004 when there was fear that the rising price of oil could trigger higher prices in other areas.
 Just the year before, when inflation fell below 2%, there was talk about the risk of deflation.
 That did not happen; prices continued rising.
 Inflation rose substantially in the first half of 2008, renewing fears about subsequent further increases.
-2010 brought on renewed concern of possible deflation.
 Just what are inflation and deflation?
 How are they measured?
 And most important, why do we care?
 These are some of the questions we will explore in this section.

-Inflation is an increase in the average level of prices, and deflation is a decrease in the average level of prices.
+Inflation8 is an increase in the average level of prices, and deflation9 is a decrease in the average level of prices.
 In an economy experiencing inflation, most prices are likely to be rising, whereas in an economy experiencing deflation, most prices are likely to be falling.